Jihadi John: Mohammed Emwazi

 On 26 February 2015, The Washington Post identified the perpetrator as Mohammed Emwazi, a British man then in his mid-20s who was born in Kuwait and grew up in west London.
 The Washington Post investigation was undertaken by Souad Mekhennet and Adam Goldman.

-Emwazi was born to Iraqi parents who moved to neighbouring Kuwait from Iraq.
-After the Kuwaiti government rejected their application for citizenship in 1994 they moved to Iraq and then on to Britain.
 According to his student card from the University of Westminster, Emwazi was born on 17 August 1988.

 The BBC stated that Emwazi is believed to be "an associate of a former UK control order suspect ... who travelled to Somalia in 2006 and is allegedly linked to a facilitation and funding network for Somali militant group al-Shabab."
 He reportedly prayed on occasion at a mosque in Greenwich.
 He graduated with a degree in Information Systems with Business Management from the University of Westminster in 2009.
-His final address in the UK before he went abroad was in the Queen's Park area of North West London.
+His last known UK address was in Queen's Park, North London.

 The Post reported interviews with Emwazi's friends indicating that Emwazi was radicalised after a planned safari to Tanzania following his graduation.
 According to the interviews, Emwazi and two friends, a German convert to Islam named Omar and another man, Abu Talib, never made the safari.
 Rather, upon landing in Dar es Salaam in May 2009, the three were detained, held overnight by police, and eventually deported.
 In May 2010, The Independent reported on the episode, identifying Emwazi as Muhammad ibn Muazzam.
 According to e-mails sent by Emwazi to Asim Qureshi, the research director of the human rights group Cage, and that were provided to the Post, after leaving Tanzania, Emwazi flew to Amsterdam, where he claimed that an MI5 officer accused him of attempting to go to Somalia, where al-Shabab operates.
 Emwazi denied attempting to reach Somalia, but a former hostage told the Post that "Jihadi John was obsessed with Somalia" and forced captives to watch videos about al-Shabab.
 Tanzanian officials have denied that they detained and deported Emwazi at the request of MI5, saying instead that he had been refused entry for being drunk and abusive.